 ProtonMail employs several methods to protect your privacy and your security.
-One method of protecting data from being read by outsiders is our encryption.
+One method of protecting data from being read by outsiders is encryption.
 However, encryption alone does not guarantee the authenticity of the data.
 For that, ProtonMail uses a technology called digital signatures.

-The next step is to generate a hash of the data, using the hash function chosen by the signature type.
+The next step is to generate a hash of the data using the hash function chosen by the signature type.
 The verification algorithm will then verify the signature in a method dependent on the algorithm.